GiuliaFaletti/Software_and_Computing_Project/0_README_ProjectExplanations.md

  - FillsLuminosityEvolution2016: Plots of the Luminosity evolution of 2016;
  - FillsLuminosityEvolution2017: Plots of the Luminosity evolution of 2017;
  - FillsLuminosityEvolution2018: Plots of the Luminosity evolution of 2018;
- - OptimalFillsLuminosityEvolution2016: Hypoteticl fill plots of the Luminosity evolution of 2016;
+ - OptimalFillsLuminosityEvolution2016: Hypotetical fill plots of the Luminosity evolution of 2016;
- - OptimalFillsLuminosityEvolution2017: Hypoteticl fill plots of the Luminosity evolution of 2017;
+ - OptimalFillsLuminosityEvolution2017: Hypotetical fill plots of the Luminosity evolution of 2017;
- - OptimalFillsLuminosityEvolution2018: Hypoteticl fill plots of the Luminosity evolution of 2018.
+ - OptimalFillsLuminosityEvolution2018: Hypotetical fill plots of the Luminosity evolution of 2018.